What is a Subsidized Loan?

 Another advantage of subsidized loans is that they offer flexible repayment options.
 After a student graduates or leaves school, they typically have a six-month grace period before they are required to start making payments on their loans.
 During this time, the government continues to pay the interest on the loan.
 This allows borrowers to focus on finding a job and getting settled before they have to worry about making loan payments.

-See also What About Student Loan Forgiveness?
+See also Who Is Eligible For Student Loan Forgiveness?

 ✿ Learn More: Student Loan Basics Answers.